plnspineda/assembly_initialqc/README.md

 The final output information that will tell status of chromosomes can be found in `all_STATS.tsv` (eg. if T2T, TgapT, etc.)

-The `all_STATS.tsv` will lool like this:
+The `all_STATS.tsv` will look like this:

 ![alt text](sample_all_STATs.png)

 Description of columns:

 - `chr` - chromosome
-- `completion` - status of the chromosome (T mean telomere, noT means no telomere).
-There are 8 scenarios where you can have either T (with telomere) or noT (no telomere) at p-arm, with gap or no gap, and T or noT at q-arm. `T2T` indicates complete chromosome (telomere-to-telomere).
+- `completion` - status of the chromosome (T means with telomere, noT means no telomere).
+There are 8 scenarios where you can either have T (with telomere) or noT (no telomere) at p-arm, with gap or no gap, and T or noT at q-arm. `T2T` indicates complete chromosome (telomere-to-telomere).
 For example, `noT_gap_T` means there is no telomere at p-arm, there is gap within the sequence and there is telomere at q-arm.
 - `score` - *to be implemented*
 - `contig_name` - the contig comprising of that chromosome
 - `contig` - number of contig aligning to that chromosome